ant-design/ant-design/components/table/demo/paging.md

 ## en-US

-when use pagination in table.
+When using pagination in table, and you can use pagination={false} to turn off pagination.

 ````jsx
 import { Table } from 'antd';